Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Implementation and Simulation Results

 First, we trained BEGAN on EVA and ETU datasets to generate images like complete frequency-time CSI block.
 Some BEGAN generated images are shown in Fig. \ref{fig:gantest}.
 Note that these are images of size $72\times 14$ (the whole time-frequency block) not just the DL-CSI.

-During the completion phase, the trained BEGAN is used to determine a complete CSI image that matches the corrupted CSI images (UL-DCI is known and other parts are missing) in the known parts.
-The DL-CSI part of the resulted generated CSI image is then considered as the DL-CSI.
-Some completion examples using contextual loss are shown in Fig. \ref{fig:comptest} (different losses doesn't have notable visual difference so we do not include them here, the numerical result is reported at the end though).
+During the completion phase, the trained BEGAN is used to restore the missing parts in the CSI image, where UL-CSI is known and other parts are missing.
+The DL-CSI part of the resulting generated CSI image is then considered as the DL-CSI.
+Some completion examples using contextual loss are shown in Fig. \ref{fig:comptest} (different losses do not have notable visual differences, so we do not include them here; the numerical result is reported at the end though).
 In Fig. \ref{fig:comptest}, the actual time-frequency block of size \(72 \times 14\) is depicted as a surface (solid face colors) and the generated image is shown as a meshgrid.
-The DL-CSI is the subcarriers 36 to 72 and time slots 7 to 14.
+The DL-CSI relates to subcarriers $36$ to $72$ and time slots $7$ to $14$.

-We have also tested the consistency of the DL-CSI image prediction, meaning that we fixed the UL-CSI part and then executed the image completion algorithm with different initialization of the $z$ vector to produce the complete image.
-We remind that one of the main problems we faced in DCGAN structure was high difference between completed images (for a fixed corrupted image) for different initialization of $z$ vector.
-As seen in Fig \ref{fig:samecomp}, this problem is solved by using BEGAN.
+We have also tested the consistency of the DL-CSI image prediction, meaning that we fixed the UL-CSI part and then executed the image completion algorithm with different initializations of the $z$ vector to produce the complete image.
+We note that one of the main problems we faced in DCGAN structure was the large difference between completed images (for a fixed corrupted image) for different initializations of $z$ vector.
+As seen in Fig.~\ref{fig:samecomp} this problem is solved using BEGAN.
 The ground truth is shown as a surface and the generated images are depicted as meshgrids (there are five generated images but as they are very close they are not easily differentiable).

-To see the performance of this approach, we followed the same procedure of the direct approach and simulated the constellation map of the received signal when we perform signal pre-compensation using the predicted DL-CSI.
+To see the performance of this approach, we followed the same procedure as the direct approach and simulated the constellation map of the received signal when we perform signal pre-compensation using the predicted DL-CSI.
 Resulted constellations are shown in Fig. \ref{fig:constelgan} for EVA and ETU channel models.